lsst-sqre/sqr-066/index.rst

     ``html_message`` is optional and is used when rendering the message on a web page.

     This doesn't exactly match the event stream provided by the lab controller.
-    To convert, keep the last reported progress amount and update it when a ``progress`` event is received, without emiting a new event.
+    To convert, keep the last reported progress amount and update it when a ``progress`` event is received, without emitting a new event.
     Then add an event with the last-seen progress for any ``info`` or ``error`` events.
     Set internal state indicating that the operation is complete and then add a final event (with a progress of 100) upon seeing a ``complete`` or ``failure`` event.